 TIME TO PAINT

-Notice I have it set up in my Small Spray Shelter on my Turn Table.
+Notice I have it set up in my Small Spray Shelter and Turn Table.
 However, before I get my painting self started, I used wood filler to fill the nail holes and those old knob holes too.
 Once sanded, we are now ready for paint. yahoo!!

 Next, all I needed to do was distress a bit, add some bin label pulls, line it, and we’re done.
 Wasn’t that easy?!